REDF Creates Jobs That Change Lives

 REDF’s Experience and Impact

-To date, the 50 social enterprises that REDF has supported have employed 6,500 people and earned revenues of more than $115 million.
-Three-fourths (77%) of social enterprise employees interviewed two years later were still working.
-Average employee wages had increased by nearly one-third (31%) and monthly incomes had almost doubled (90%).
+REDF has supported 50 social enterprises, which have employed more than 7,500 people and earned revenues of $138 million.
+Of those interviewed from 1998-2008, 77% were still employed 18-24 months after getting a social enterprise job and their average monthly income had nearly doubled.
 REDF has also contributed to the growth of the social enterprise field with globally distributed social enterprise tools, publications, and research, including pioneering Social Return on Investment metrics and analysis.

 Not “Business As Usual”